 When determining what sort of lump or bump we’re dealing with, your vet will first examine the tail and new lesion during a consultation.
 They’ll then decide if they think it is necessary to sample the lump.

 A fine needle aspirate can be done to aspirate cells while the dog is awake, during a routine consult.
 The cells are sent to a laboratory for analysis and a report is received back within about 5 days.
-This procedure costs around $150-250.

-A biopsy is when a larger sample of cells is taken, and this requires the dog to be sedated or anaesthetized.
-This procedure is more likely to provide a diagnosis and costs about $250-350 depending on how large the patient is.
+This procedure costs around $150-$500 depending on the test: a biopsy is when a larger sample of cells is taken, and this requires the dog to be sedated or anesthetized.
+This procedure is more likely to provide a diagnosis and costs about $300-600.
+Learn more.

 Can a vet diagnose a lump through a video call (instead of an in-office appointment)?

-I personally perform online consults and would feel comfortable diagnosing straightforward warts or cysts on the tail after seeing a photo or video.
+I personally perform online veterinary consults and would feel comfortable diagnosing straightforward warts or cysts on the tail after seeing a photo or video.
 However, there will be lesions that need to be assessed in person and/or biopsied before we know what they are.

 Be the first to comment